Corey Taylor: Other work

 On June 21, 2018, Taylor featured on the track "The Hunt" by metallic hardcore band Code Orange, the second track of the three-track EP The Hurt Will Go On.
 In April 2019, Taylor collaborated on the song "Drugs" by the band Falling in Reverse.
 In September 2019, he and his son Griffin were featured on Nostalgia Critic's parody album of Pink Floyd's The Wall on a cover of the opening theme for SpongeBob SquarePants.

 Taylor released his solo album, CMFT, on October 2, 2020, via Roadrunner Records.
 The first two singles, "Black Eyes Blue" and "CMFT Must Be Stopped", were released on July 29, 2020.
 Despite charting relatively well, he would later accuse Roadrunner of doing little to promote CMFT.

 Taylor mentioned in an October 3, 2020, interview about a followup album entitled CMF2, which would be completed prior to a tour supporting both it and CMFT.
 He contributed a cover of the Metallica song "Holier Than Thou" to the charity tribute album The Metallica Blacklist, released in September 2021.

 Between January 18 and March 6, 2023, Taylor spent time at various studios working on CMF2.
 On April 27, 2023, Taylor signed a new record deal with BMG Rights Management to distribute CMF2, which will be released through his own imprint label, Decibel Cooper Recordings.
 The first single from the album, "Beyond", was released on May 16, 2023.

 In 2024, Taylor appeared on Bear McCreary's epic rock concept album, graphic novel, and concert experience - "The Singularity".

+In 2026, Taylor appeared on Motionless in whites album “Decades” on the song “Playing God” and he also appeared on the Falling in Reverse song "Joseph" along with Serj Tankian of System of a Down.